---

 ### Authenticate Wrangler with your Cloudflare account

-Run the following command to link the Wrangler tool to your Cloudflare account:
+If you aren't authenticated, run the following command to link the Wrangler tool to your Cloudflare account:

 ```bash